rakeshSangare/Employee-Management-System/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-### Notes:

-1. Make sure to replace the repository URL in the `git clone` command with the actual URL of your repository.
-2. Include a `db.json` file for the mock backend server using JSON Server.
-Here’s an example:

-{
-  "employees": [
-    {
-      "id": 1,
-      "firstName": "John",
-      "lastName": "Doe",
-      "email": "john.doe@example.com",
-      "dob": "1990-01-01",
-      "gender": "male",
-      "education": "Graduate",
-      "company": "ABC Corp",
-      "experience": 5,
-      "package": 600000
-    },
-    ...
-  ]
-}

-3. Adjust the `Contributing` section based on your preferred contribution guidelines.
-4. Include a `LICENSE` file in your repository for the MIT License or any other license you choose.